- This event has passed.

 Nachito is one of the world’s great Cuban pianists.
 His jaw dropping technique and the rich, powerful soulfulness of his playing blend in what is often an amazing display of musical power and emotion.

-Herrera recently received an American Heritage Award from the American Immigration Council, one of three musicians in 2012 (along with Australian Tommy Emmanuel and South Korean Yura Lee) to receive this prestigious prize.
+Herrera recently received a nod from the state of Minnesota in 2014 when he was named an Immigrant of Distinction and an American Heritage Award from the American Immigration Council, one of three musicians in 2012 (along with Australian Tommy Emmanuel and South Korean Yura Lee) to receive this prestigious prize.
 (The last Latin musician to receive the honor was Carlos Santana.)

 Although he has been residing in Minnesota for the past few years, his renown is growing.
 He has played multiple times at the preeminent piano festival in North America, the Gilmore Festival.
 In 2011 Herrera was part of a 40 city tour of American performing arts centers and theaters as the pianist in the Afro-Cuban All-Stars.
 We don’t know how much longer his historically regular Dakota performances will last, as he is traveling more and more.